wilthoma/bibsearch/README.md

 # bibsearch
-A command line tool for searching bibliograph in latex documents.
+A command line tool for searching bibliography in latex documents.